davidbettis/daily-office/README.md

 * test: runs automated unit tests
 * update-snapshot: React caches a skeleton of the DOM structure to run unit tests against; update that template
 * clean: removes old build artifacts
-* server: runs a local development server on port 8000 (Gatsby default)
+* server: runs a local development server on port 3000 (react-static default)
 * deploy: push the contents of "public" to an S3 bucket defined in the environment variable DAILYOFFICE_S3; to use run "DAILYOFFICE_S3='s3://my.bucket/dir' make deploy"

 ## Scripture Service